TwoFistedJustice/weather/readme.md

 **SUMMARY**

-Commands you begin with `-`
+Commands you begin with a hypen `-`
 * `-a` : gets weather for a given address or postal code.
 Note: different countries may use the same postal code.

 Example: `node app.js -a 60176`
 fetches weather for Schiller Park, Chicaogo USA

-When using a postal code you may omit quotation marks.
+When typing a postal code with no spaces you may omit quotation marks.

-When using an address you must use quotation marks.
+When typing anything that has spaces you must use quotation marks.

 Example: `node app.js -a ""870 Valencia St, San Francisco, CA 94110"`
 Fetches the weather for Borderlands Cafe in San Francisco.